Crowley's Highland House. Cincinnati, OH.

 958 Pavilion Street (Mt.
-Adams)
+Adams) #17

-Price of a Guinness: $6 | Overall Rating: 10.00
+Guinness Tag: $6 | Overall Rating: 10.00

 The oldest Irish Pub in Cincinnati does not fail to live up to its legacy.
 It was near impossible to close out my tab due to how fantastic the atmosphere was.
-The only reason I did close my tab was because I had mascot duties on a baseball field 40 minutes after I ordered my last drink (Coca-Cola of course...)!
+The only reason I did close my tab was because I had mascot duties on a baseball field 40 minutes after I ordered my last drink (Coca-Cola of course)!

-When I got home I said to myself "that had to have been a fluke, there's no way Crowley's is that great all of the time".
+When I got home I said to myself "that had to have been a fluke, there's no way Crowley's is that great all of the time."
 So, I went a second time a few days later, sure enough; it was even better than the first go around.
-Before I could even plop my potato on a barstool one of the regulars shouted "hey we saw you on TV dancing on the dugout yesterday"!
+Before I could even plop my potato on a barstool one of the regulars shouted "hey we saw you on TV dancing on the dugout yesterday!"
 I about overdosed on all of the Craic!

 Typically, I get a little bummed when I walk into an Irish Pub that doesn't have a Steel Tip dart board, but at Crowley's I couldn't care less.
 Nobody is a stranger for more than 5 minutes after walking through the door as all of the regulars give everyone a warm welcome.
 Not only that, the regulars make it a point to find out who you are and basically force you to join in on the conversation at hand.
 So, if you're looking for a place to throw darts you won't find a board here, however, you won't even think about throwing a dart after chatting with the fine folks inside this establishment.

 The Pub is still being ran by the Crowley family to this day.
 Word has it that in the 60's they used to have a "midget tossing" night (if only I was born a half a decade sooner).
+Stop in during the daytime and you'll hear an abundance of terrific stories.

 The bartender gave me the best pour of Guinness that I've ever had in Cincinnati (yes, even better than Haps).
-I mentioned how great the pour was and the guy next to me said "yeah you'll never find a Bishop's Collar in here".
-I said to myself "wow, I haven't heard that reference in a hot minute"!
+I mentioned how great the pour was and the guy next to me said "yeah you'll never find a Bishop's Collar in here."
+I said to myself "wow, I haven't heard that reference in a hot minute!"
 Perhaps my favorite thing about the place is that they are dog friendly (I played fetch with the cutest pooch who was about 6 months old).

 The few bartenders that I've had at Crowley's have always been incredibly engaging whether it's a handshake accompanied with a story or two or introducing me to the conversation at hand upon the bar.
+Everyone here has some sort of hand within the community and if you're ever in need of something then someone here will at least "know a guy."

 The exterior of the building has a welcoming nature to it while the interior is warm and cozy.
 The music always caters to the mood and the draft beer selection is better than most.
 I never thought that I would give an Irish Pub a rating of 10, hence why I had to come a few times afterward just to make sure they didn't get lucky when I walked in the first time.
-Sure enough, it's 100% worthy of a 10 out of 10 whether I go alone or with a few friends.

 Slainte.